Are you thinking about building a custom timber or log home, but don’t want to break the bank?

 6. Ask Questions

 No question is a bad question if it helps you feel confident about your builder and helps the process go smoothly.
 A good log home builder and design team will sit down with you and address any concerns or questions that you have.
 If you are not sure about something, feel free to ask and get clarity.
-The more you know and understand the more confident you can make decisions and ensure you end up with the home of your dreams!
+The more you know and understand the more confidence you can make decisions and ensure you end up with the home of your dreams!

 7. Hire Professionals